jaypipes/os-ext-testing/README.md

 1. Copy the **private** SSH key that you submitted when you registered with the upstream OpenStack Infrastructure team into somewhere in this repo.

+2. If you do not want to use the SSH key pair in the `os-ext-testing-data` example data repository and want to create your own SSH key pair, do this step.

-2. Create an SSH key pair that you will use for Jenkins.
+   Create an SSH key pair that you will use for Jenkins.
 This SSH key pair will live in the `/var/lib/jenkins/.ssh/` directory on the master Jenkins host, and it will be added to the `/home/jenkins/.ssh/authorized_keys` file of all slave hosts::